samsdogjack/samsdogjack.github.io/_posts/2023-08-09-python-env.md

 ![alt text for screen readers](/images/python_logo.png "python")

-## In this post we will look at how to set up a virtual enviroment in python.
+## In this post we will look at how to set up a virtual environment in python.

-### The folder that we will use will be a project folder for a upcoming project we can build and use the virtual enviroment to contain the libraries we will need to make it work.
+### The folder that we will use will be a project folder for a upcoming project we can build and use the virtual environment to contain the libraries we will need to make it work.

 ### You can create a directory for this project any where you like but for this example we can use the home directory.